jeffwilcox/jeffwilcox.blog/_posts/2013-09-12-mongodb-azure-linux.md

 ## Create and attach data disks

 The primary MongoDB instances (this excludes MongoArbiter) should use data disks to improve IOPS throughput and also not collide with the operating system files.
 By default the OS disk will use a read/write cache setting with the storage service, while an attached data disk will not have any local caching, leading to better consistency of data.

+This is easy: `attach-new` adds an empty disk.
+We then need to partition and format these extra disks.

 <pre class="brush: bash">
 $ azure vm disk attach-new \